 Share what you know.
 Answer a question.

 Be the first to submit a question!

-Note: We provide the only safe marketplace for Sussex Spaniel breeders to list and rehome their purebred dogs.
-Breeders listing puppies on Next Day Pets are required to verify their identity for your protection.
+Note: We provide the only safe marketplace for Sussex Spaniel breeders to list puppies for sale to rehome their purebred dogs.
+Breeders listing puppies for sale on Next Day Pets are required to verify their identity for your protection.